EMDR Therapy: what does it mean, and how does it work?

 This is because the parts of our brain connected to memory storage, our hippocampus (in charge of holding short-term memories and sending them to long-term storage), working hand-in-hand with our amygdala (the processing centre of our emotions), decide to hold on to emotionally charged and highly emotional arousing experiences (a thread or a reward).
 While neutral memories are automatically send to long-term storage.
 So when there is a pleasure or pain attached to the memory, then it’s less likely that the hippocampus moves the memory to long-term storage.

 In a nut-shell, the memory of making a cup of tea goes immediately into long-term storage.
 Burning ourselves while making a cup of tea remains vivid for days.
-Developing third degree burns and having to go to hospital stays with us forever.
+Developing third degree burns and having to go to hospital stays with us for as long as we live.

 Neuropsychology of Memory